allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 ![africa]({{site.baseurl}}/assets/img/senegal/africa.jpeg){:width="50%"}![place_du_souvenir_africain]({{site.baseurl}}/assets/img/senegal/place_du_souvenir_africain.jpeg){:width="50%"}

-I then visited the Dakar port again, to finally visit Goree Island.
+I then visited the Dakar port again to finally visit Gorée Island.

 At the ferry ticket office, I heard someone yelling repeatedly, "Where is ticket?"
 I bumped into a fellow Chinese traveler, Leo, who had been to 130+ countries and is very experienced.
 Leo is from Hong Kong but living in New York, and currently traveling his way south.